Center for Sustainability Education

-Millersville University is excited to announce the launching of the Sustainability Education and Research Project (SERP), a new branch of the Civic and Community Engagement and Research Project (CCERP).
-The SERP heralds a new era of transformation on the MU campus.
-SERP will be directed by Dr. Nadine Garner, Associate Professor of Psychology.
+Millersville University is excited to announce the launching of the center for Sustainability Education, a new branch of the Civic and Community Engagement and Research Project (CCERP).
+The center heralds a new era of transformation on the MU campus.
+The Center will be directed by Dr. Nadine Garner, Associate Professor of Psychology.

 - Educate the MU community about the three pillars of sustainability (environmental protection, economic justice, and social equality);

 - Provide opportunities for MU to directly participate in sustainability initiatives on and off campus;

 - Encourage student and faculty-led research and service on sustainability.

 - training all of the residence halls to participate in the TerraCycle program (with proceeds going to Smile Train);

 - Creating a 'Ville-age Organic Garden to the rear of Huntingdon House on campus,

 - creating urban garden projects with children in the city of Lancaster;

 - co-sponsoring a campus wide talk by Jim Niquette, CEO and Founder of W.A.T.E.R.
 (Waterfor Africa Through Everyday Responsiveness).